wevansprojects/ShellSetup/README.md

 ZSHShell with lf File Viewer and Vim Plugins Supports PopOS 22.04+ Fedora 36+ Rocky Linux 8+

 Here is a setup to install ZSHShell with a custom nerd font, the lf file viewer, and Vim with ALE and Plugins.
 This is my custom setup with it configured as you get it.
-The setup is yours to use However consider that it is setup for me so if you do not have PopOS Fedora or Rocky Linux.
+The setup is yours to use.
+However consider that it is setup for me so if you do not have PopOS Fedora or Rocky Linux.
 You will need to do some tweaking.